watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

     git push -u origin master
     ```

-    > **Note**: If you have Multi-factor authentication, you will need to create a personal access token when using the cloud shell.
+    > **Note**: If you have multi-factor authentication, you will need to create a personal access token when using the cloud shell.
 Reference the following link for help with setting up a GitHub personal access token to use for authenticating `git` with your GitHub account: <https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token>.

     > **Note**: Once you have your personal access token, retry the above command, use your token as the password.

-14. Refresh your github repository, you should now see the code published.
+14. Refresh your GitHub repository, you should now see the code published.

 ### Task 8: Connect securely to the build agent